The newly refurbished Café Qua... read more

 TESE (Testicular sperm extraction) is the collection of sperm from a biopsy or several biopsies from the testicular tissue after making a small incision in the scrotal skin.

-The above procedures are carried out either under local anaesthetic or a sedation type of anaesthetic and require only a few hours in hospital.
+The above procedures are carried out either under light general anaesthetic combined with the use of a local anesthetic.
+It requires only a few hours of hospital stay.
 The material collected will be examined and you will be advised on the same day about the quality of the material and whether there is any sperm present.
 Any material with sperm will be frozen and place in storage for use at a later stage.
 These specimens are then thawed and used to inject the eggs obtained during IVF treatment using the technique of ICSI.
 If surgical retrieval of sperm is successful, usually enough sperm is obtained for several cycles of treatment (if required).